Pasindu-sd/Windows-PhishGuard/README.md

 # Windows-PhishGuard
-that help to detect email phishing and url phishing
+that help to detect email phishing and URL phishing

 ### Structure:
 ```